scribe-security/docs/docs/guides/enforcing-sdlc-policy.md

 ##### Usage

-Rule verifies the predicate of the evidence in a custom Rego script embedded in the policy.
+The following rule verifies the predicate of the evidence in a custom Rego script embedded in the policy.

 ```yaml
 - name: signed_image_custom_policy